The Two CAD Programs that|

 Set the Path to 3D MCAD Chaos!

 Years ago, engineering was incredibly simple.
 It was based on the standard drawing that was created manually on a drafting board.
 You learned drafting and you could get a job in the industry of your expertise.
 Rarely did you jump disciplines.
-As a contract engineer (Jobshopper) I could walk into the drafting room and be productive “That Day”.
+As a aerospace contract engineer (Jobshopper) I could walk into any aerospace drafting room and be productive “That Day”.

 Why hasn’t it?

 I will not go into the history of 3D MCAD here, but its original selling point was to create faster drawings.

 3D MCAD was instantly adopted by the large companies at huge costs of systems that were based on mainframe computers.
 Personally, I was introduced to 3D Computervision CADDS 4 in 1982, I saw Catia 2 while on contract at Boeing in 1986 where I introduced to PC based 3D CADKEY.
 3D MCAD was well in place and was set as the standard.

 The high-end systems were far out of reach for the smaller companies at hundreds of thousand a seat.

 There were two PC based CAD systems widely available in the 1980’s, the electronic drawing package, Autocad and the 3D MCAD package, CADKEY.

 The First System

 AutoCAD was a poorly design architectural package.
 It was hugely overly complicated.
 All the functions were based on architectural design.
 Point to point lines and arcs.
 It is funny, they provided a grid and all the other CAD systems follow suite.